Networking for Authors by Dale L. Roberts - Book Review

 In February 2024, Google and Yahoo implemented email marketing standards to combat spam and enhance inbox security.

 Ever heard of curio fiction?
-Coined by author Diane Callahan, this term defines a unique genre.
-Here are the defining features and tropes that shape curio fiction.
+Coined by author Diane Callahan, this term defines a unique fantasy genre.
+Here are its defining features and tropes.

-ProWritingAid's “Fantasy Writers' Week” 2024 welcomed both familiar faces and fresh presenters.
-Overall, it was an enjoyable and enlightening experience, but I missed the author interviews.
+ProWritingAid's “Fantasy Writers' Week” welcomed both familiar faces and fresh presenters.
+I had a good time and learned a lot, but wish they had more author interviews.

 Through emails, social media, or face-to-face communication during events, it’s easier than ever before to interact with your audience.